zilliztech/zdoc/reference/api/restful/restful/overview.md

 Zilliz Cloud offers RESTful APIs for you to manipulate your clusters, collections, and data stored in them.

 Zilliz Cloud uses the control plane to centralize the management of clusters and related resources, while the data plane is responsible for data storage and processing within a specific collection.

-The control plane provides APIs for **Cloud Meta**, **Cluster Operations**, **Import Operations**, and **Pipeline Operations**.
-The data plane provides APIs for **Collection Operations** and **Vector Operations**.

 - When using the Control Plane APIs, you need to use **a valid API key** to authenticate your requests.